 Maps of cortical thickness for the age regression coefficient were computed with the $A\beta$ deposition term also included in the model.
-These were nearly identical to the maps of the simple age-dependence (Supporting Information Fig S6), indicating that the age was inversely related to thickness independent of $A\beta$ deposition (data not shown).
+These were nearly identical to the maps of the simple agedependence (Supplemental Figure S6), indicating that the age was inversely related to thickness independent of $A\beta$ deposition (data not shown).

-Using ROI data we evaluated a regression model that included age, gender, and PCC PiB retention as predictors of PCC ROI thickness or hippocampal ROI volume.
-PCC thickness was independently associated with both age ($p < 1 \times 10^{-3}$) and A β deposition (p < 0.004).
-In contrast, hippocampal volume was associated with age ($p < 1 \times 10^{-5}$) but not with A β deposition (p = 0.38).
-Gender was not related to either hippocampal volume (preadjusted for eTIV; p < 0.07) or PCC thickness (p < 0.45).
+Using ROI data we evaluated a regression model that included age, gender and PCC PiB retention as predictors of PCC ROI thickness or hippocampal ROI volume.
+PCC thickness was independently associated with both age (p<10^-3) and A β deposition (p<0.004).
+In contrast, hippocampal volume was associated with age (p<10^-5) but not with A β deposition (p = 0.38).
+Gender was not related to either hippocampal volume (pre-adjusted for eTIV; p<0.07) or PCC thickness (p<0.45).
 When added to the models, the age-by-A β interaction term was not significant in either case.
 Thus, covarying A β deposition, greater age was associated with reduced hippocampal volume and PCC thickness; however, covarying age, A β deposition was associated with reduced PCC thickness but not with reduced hippocampal volume.

-Choice of Proxy for PiB Retention
+Choice of proxy for PiB retention

-We tested the hypothesis that results using alternative, non-PCC regions would differ from those in which the PCC was used as the proxy for A β deposition.
-We found that using as proxy the rostral anterior cingulate, rostral middle frontal, or inferior parietal cortices all yielded similar patterns of A β -associated cortical thinning, which was not surprising given the high correlation of PiB retention in these regions with PiB retention in the PCC (Pearson correlations ranged from 0.80 to 0.89) In contrast, hippocampus PiB retention was not significantly related to thinning in any cortical region (data not shown).
+We tested the hypothesis that results using alternative, non-PCC regions would differ from those in which the PCC was used as the proxy for $A\beta$ deposition.
+We found that using as proxy the rostral anterior cingulate, rostral middle frontal, or inferior parietal cortices all yielded similar patterns of $A\beta$ associated cortical thinning, which was not surprising given the high correlation of PiB retention in these regions with PiB retention in the PCC (Pearson correlations ranged from 0.80 to 0.89) In contrast, hippocampus PiB retention was not significantly related to thinning in any cortical region (data not shown).

-Discussion
+Discussion:

-The major finding of this study is that significant A β associated cortical thinning occurs among CN older individuals in a pattern consistent with early AD.
-While this finding supports the possibility that A β deposition in normal individuals represents preclinical AD, direct observation with longitudinal data will be required to evaluate the strength and timing of this link.
-Our data suggest that AB-associated neurodegeneration manifests as cortical thinning in regions vulnerable to early AB deposition, including association cortices along the posterior medial wall and lateral parietal cortex.
-In particular, we observed thinning in the inferior parietal lobule and the posterior cingulate extending into the precuneus, which are regions that form nodes of a large-scale cortical system known as the default network.^{37,49,50} This system has been implicated in both memory-related function and in amyloidrelated and AD-related memory dysfunction.^{18,37,50-53} Our findings are consistent with a pathophysiologic link between $A\beta$ deposition and neurodegeneration in this network, which may anticipate memory failure and progression to clinical dementia.^{18,19,21,37,54}
+The major finding of this study is that significant $A\beta$ -associated cortical thinning occurs among clinically normal older individuals in a pattern consistent with early AD.
+While this finding supports the possibility that $A\beta$ deposition in normal individuals represents preclinical AD, direct observation with longitudinal data will be required to evaluate the strength and timing of this link.
+Our data suggest that $A\beta$ -associated neurodegeneration manifests as cortical thinning in regions vulnerable to early $A\beta$ deposition, including association cortices along the posterior medial wall and lateral parietal cortex.
+In particular, we observed thinning in the inferior parietal lobule and the posterior cingulate extending into the precuneus, which are regions that form nodes of a large-scale cortical system known as the default network^{37,48,49}.
+This system has been implicated in both memory-related function and in amyloid- and AD-related memory dysfunction^{18, 37, 49-52}.
+Our findings are consistent with a pathophysiologic link between $A\beta$ deposition and neurodegeneration in this network, which may anticipate memory failure and progression to clinical dementia^{18, 19, 21, 37, 53}.